flightaware/swift-speedtables/README.md

 ## Overview

 This is a work in progress.
 The goal of this project is to create a multi-way indexed relation in Swift.
-The API is expected to be something like...
+Right now creating an indexed table is pretty manual:

 ```swift
 class Table: SpeedTable {